UBC-Solar/sunlink/README.md

 curl --get localhost:5000/api/v1/health -H "Authorization: Bearer dsdsxt12pr364s4isWFyu3IBcC392hLJhjEqVvxUwm4"
 ```

-If all your tokens are correctly setup, the parser should return the following:
+If all your tokens are correctly set up, the parser should return the following:

 ```json
 {